 Salt the Earth: Man those Elves can be nasty.
 Anything non-elven that trepasses against an elven protection, like say a poorly positioned village, will be irradicated to the point of never knowing it existed and during The Sundering the point of no return when the two different elven races would form came when a king Tethlis whose family had been killed by the enemy moved to scorched earth tactics and would salt the fields of their lands on the continent, driving them onto a completely different continent.

 Schizo Tech: The Empire's up to rifled firearms supplemented by gigantic cannons and steam-powered tanks.
 The Dwarfs have gyrocopters, submarines, and ironclad ships.
 Thanks to Magitek, the Skaven have jezails, ratling guns, giant hamster wheels that shoot lightning, or really huge death rays, portable nuclear reactors, and what seems to be three different types of nukes.
-Meanwhile, the High Elves still use chariots and bolt-throwers, while the orcs have just enough know-wotz to slap together a "rock lobber."
+Meanwhile, the High Elves still use chariots and bolt-throwers, while the orcs have just enough know-wotz to slap together a "rock lobber," except for Snotlings, whose steam-powered Pump Wagon is remarkably good engineering from a species that might, with training, eventually rise to be considered dumb as posts.
 Though elves focus more on magic than technology and a well-trained elf archer tends to be as useful as any fellow with a musket.

 The Skaven themselves are probably a shout-out to Stephen King's '"Graveyard Shift, with a dash of a story from the Grey Mouser series called Swords of Lankhmar'', although in that story the creatures are the size of normal brown rats.
 They have an evil council and everything!